radiantone/entangle/README.md

 ## New In This Release

+- Dockerfile provided for quick and easy experimentation.
 - Workflows can now return the call graph structure upon completion.
 See [Graph Example](#graph-example)
 - Support for workflow futures (if that's your thing) See [Workflow Future Example](#workflow-future-example)